-Managing anti-fraud compliance obligations for companies can be a daunting task.
+Managing anti-fraud compliance obligations can be a daunting task.
 Anti-fraud laws and regulations often impose monitoring, auditing, collecting and reporting requirements on regulated entities.
 And often, regulated entities must coordinate such efforts into a variety of fraud-prevention plans.
 Moreover, when anti-fraud regulations change, fraud examiners must be ready to implement any new requirements to ensure their companies remain in compliance.

 This course will explain how national and international laws and regulations apply to your business and how to ensure compliance with industry practices and anti-fraud laws and regulations.